Special Student Support Services works with the following special populations of students who have special needs:

 Students who need special accommodations should visit Special Student Support Services.

-5.)
-Buckner Family Place (a rental assisted community for 40 students who qualify)
+3.)
+Buckner Family Pathways (a rental assisted community for 40 students who qualify)

-Since 1997, Angelina College and its partners, Buckner Family Place and the Family Crisis Center, have provided rental assistance for low-income single parents through grants from the Texas Department of Housing and Community Affairs.
-Most of the program participants live at Buckner Family Place, a 40-unit community on the northernmost part of the campus.
+Since 1997, Angelina College and its partners, Buckner Family Pathways and the Family Crisis Center, have provided rental assistance for low-income single parents through grants from the Texas Department of Housing and Community Affairs.
+Most of the program participants live at Buckner Family Pathways, a 40-unit community on the northernmost part of the campus.

 Participants must be full-time Angelina College students.
 They must maintain a 2.0 or better grade point average, participate in counseling, parenting and budget management programs, and adhere to the rules and guidelines of the program and their landlord.

-Applications for the rental assistance program are available from Special Student Support Services and Buckner Family Place.
+Applications for the rental assistance program are available from Special Student Support Services and Buckner Family Pathways.

 Interest free loans are made for $200 or less; available to all students who have a financial emergency that could cause them to leave school.